hoanvu/server_monitoring/use_flask/README.md

 ```
 And enjoy, access: http://127.0.0.1:5000

+### Configuration
+You should change the SENDER_USER, SENDER_PASS and RECEIVER in <strong>config.cfg</strong> for the send/receive email function to work.
+Notice that you should disable 2-step verification in the SENDER_USER email.

 ### Need to improve
 - Algorithm to check server status is simple, so the app will be slow for many servers
 - Password need to be hashed or encrypted before storing to database